ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/querying.markdown

 ---
 {PANEL: Querying in a Sharded Database}

-From a user's' point of view, querying a sharded RavenDB database is similar to querying a non-sharded database: query syntax is the same, and the same results can be expected to be returned in the same format.
+From a user's point of view, querying a sharded RavenDB database is similar to querying a non-sharded database: query syntax is the same, and the same results can be expected to be returned in the same format.